ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

     y = T.x

   There will be two identifiers ``T.x`` in scope: both the one imported from ``T`` and the record selector in the type ``T``.
 This situation will lead to an error, as do other sources of ambiguity.
+Note that the code above is valid (and unambiguous) today, and so this example shows a small regression compared to the status quo, but only when enabling ``-XLocalModules``.

 * The ability to detect dependencies of a module by parsing only a prefix of the module is retained.
   Local modules are always imported only by ``import module``, never plain ``import``.
 Plain ``import``